DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include the charging and discharging currents, first remaining power, second remaining power, and the rated capacity of Lee in the battery charging data selection of Rangel, in view of Beyer.

-Regarding Claim 6, Rangel, in view of Beyer, does not disclose the method according to claim 5, wherein the selecting the battery charging data satisfying the preset charging working condition from the training sample data comprises: selecting a first battery data from the training sample data, wherein the first battery data is battery data whose resting duration after the charging process is completed is longer than a preset duration threshold; and determining that a second battery data in the first battery data is the battery charging data, wherein the second battery data is battery data in which a difference between the second remaining power and the first remaining power is greater than a preset power threshold and a current at the end of the charging process is less than a preset current threshold.
+Regarding Claim 6, Rangel, as modified by Beyer, does not disclose the method according to claim 5, wherein the selecting the battery charging data satisfying the preset charging working condition from the training sample data comprises: selecting a first battery data from the training sample data, wherein the first battery data is battery data whose resting duration after the charging process is completed is longer than a preset duration threshold; and determining that a second battery data in the first battery data is the battery charging data, wherein the second battery data is battery data in which a difference between the second remaining power and the first remaining power is greater than a preset power threshold and a current at the end of the charging process is less than a preset current threshold.

-Lee discloses method according to claim 5, wherein the selecting the battery charging data satisfying the preset charging working condition from the training sample data comprises: selecting a first battery data from the training sample data, wherein the first battery data is battery data whose resting duration after the charging process is completed is longer than a preset duration threshold [Paragraph [0050] – “The CC charge period may be a period for charging with a CC; the CV charge period may be a period for charging at a CV after reaching an upper cut-off voltage; the first rest period may be a period during which no current is applied after reaching a cut-off current; the CC discharge period may be a period for discharging with a CC; and the second rest period may be a period during which no current is applied after reaching a lower cut-off voltage.”
+However, Lee discloses method according to claim 5, wherein the selecting the battery charging data satisfying the preset charging working condition from the training sample data comprises: selecting a first battery data from the training sample data, wherein the first battery data is battery data whose resting duration after the charging process is completed is longer than a preset duration threshold [Paragraph [0050] – “The CC charge period may be a period for charging with a CC; the CV charge period may be a period for charging at a CV after reaching an upper cut-off voltage; the first rest period may be a period during which no current is applied after reaching a cut-off current; the CC discharge period may be a period for discharging with a CC; and the second rest period may be a period during which no current is applied after reaching a lower cut-off voltage.”
 Fig. [3] – see rest period following charge period and note slight voltage dip],

 and determining that a second battery data in the first battery data is the battery charging data, wherein the second battery data is battery data in which a difference between the second remaining power and the first remaining power is greater than a preset power threshold [Paragraph [0008] – “Collecting the at least one first piece of data may include performing a reference performance test (RPT) on the battery every preset number of charge and discharge cycles; and obtaining an open circuit voltage-state of charge lookup table (OCV-SOC LUT) based on results of the RPT, the first calculation equation is for calculating the relative capacity variation value by calculating combinations with repetition based on a charge rate, a discharge rate, a maximum state of charge (SOC) per cycle, a minimum SOC per cycle, and a temperature of the battery, and the optimizing of the first calculation equation may include determining the maximum SOC per cycle and the minimum SOC per cycle of the battery based on the OCV-SOC LUT.”],